graphql/graphiql/docs/gsoc.md

 - https://github.com/graphql/graphiql/issues/829
 - https://github.com/graphql/graphiql/issues/978

-and are developing a storybook of components for folks to use when creating plugins we anticipate that within 1-2 months, people will be able to begin developing plugins as described in the proposal.
+and are developing a storybook of components for folks to use when creating plugins.

+we anticipate that within 1-2 months, people will be able to begin developing plugins as described in the proposal.

 most of the current work in progress can be described here: